act-rules/act-rules.github.io/_rules/html-has-lang-b5c3f8.md

 ## Assumptions

-[Documents](https://dom.spec.whatwg.org/#concept-document) are served with a [content type](https://dom.spec.whatwg.org/#concept-document-content-type) of `text/html`.
+- [Documents](https://dom.spec.whatwg.org/#concept-document) are served with a [content type](https://dom.spec.whatwg.org/#concept-document-content-type) of `text/html`.
 If a document is served using a different content type, this can affect the interpretation of the `lang` attribute.
+- The presence of a `lang` attribute is being used to comply to WCAG.
+This rule doesn't test if the attribute is needed to comply to WCAG.

 ## Accessibility Support